VIAME/VIAME/README.md

 **Installation Requirements:** <br>
 * 8 Gb of Disk Space for the Full Installation <br>
 * Windows 7\*, 8, 10, or 11 (64-Bit) or Linux (64-Bit, e.g. RHEL, CentOS, Ubuntu) <br>
-  (MacOS is only supported for running annotators standalone currently, see below). <br>
+  (MacOS is currently only supported running standalone annotation tools, see below). <br>

 **Installation Recommendations:** <br>
 * NVIDIA Drivers (Version 456.38 or above,